Deliciaes/CuteCatsAdoption/README.md

 <img src="https://c.tenor.com/hHaVzeiH-hcAAAAC/imsickofwork-technologysu-x.gif">

-# Cute Cat Randomizer
+# Cute Cats Gallery

-The aim is to give you some random cute cat information and cat facts.
+The aim is to give you some random cute cat information and cat facts along with the option to view random cats.
 Aimed at a demographic who wants to know more about cats, love cats or both.
 Ages 5 years and up.

 # Installation